lentychang/rel_pose_ext/README.md

    Now the algorithm takes point from location of plane which means it's a point from infinite plane.
 It doesn't guarantee the point is inside the boundary of surface
    ----------!!!!!!!----------
 7. Move the model (Translation along normal)

 ### Hole alignment

+1. Group all holes(cylinders) by axis direction
+2. **Under the assumption that all holes are composed of two half cylinders surface**, filter out cylinders which have no pairs and is single. i.e. round angle
+3. Given angle tolerance, find axis direction pairs between two parts that are to be aligned.
+4. Rotate one of the parts to parallelize them according to the holes axis pair that has the closest angle
+5. Project all center of the holes with given direction to the contact planes.
+Connect all points and compute all the relative distance and angles between each two connection.
+By doing so, we can get a relationship table
+6. Compare the relationship table from two parts and eliminate the holes(point) which doesn't exist in both parts.
+7. The rest of points could be the holes which are able to be aligned. **(Holes' diameter is not considered in my algorithm till now)**
+8. If there is only one hole the matching process is different from matching two holes.
+9. If there are more than two holes, it uses SVD to match them.